argoproj-labs/hera/CONTRIBUTING.md

 Please keep in mind the following guidelines and practices when contributing to Hera:

-1. Your commit must be signed.
-Hera uses [an application](https://github.com/apps/dco) that enforces the Developer Certificate of Origin (DCO).
-Currently, a Contributor License Agreement ([CLA](https://github.com/cla-assistant/cla-assistant)) check also appears on submitted pull requests.
-This can be safely ignored and is **not** a requirement for contributions to hera.
-This is an artifact as the Argo Project is slowly migrating projects from CLA to DCO.
+1. Your commit must be signed (`git commit --signoff`).
+Hera uses the [DCO application](https://github.com/apps/dco) that enforces the Developer Certificate of Origin (DCO) on commits.
-1. Use `make format` to format the repository code. `make format` maps to a usage of [ruff](https://docs.astral.sh/ruff/formatter/), acting as a replacement for
-   [black](https://github.com/psf/black), and the repository adheres to whatever `ruff`/`black` uses as its strict pep8 format.
+1. Use `make format` to format the repository code. `make format` maps to a usage of [ruff](https://docs.astral.sh/ruff/formatter/), and the repository adheres to whatever `ruff` uses as its strict pep8 format.
 No questions asked!
 1. Use `make lint test` to lint, run tests, and typecheck on the project.
 1. Add unit tests for any new code you write.
 1. Add an example, or extend an existing example, with any new features you may add.
 Use `make examples` to ensure that the documentation and examples are in sync.

 ## Adding new Workflow YAML generation tests